 City tour including the Skull Tower and Mediana.
-Then journey south into Macedonia for a visit of the site of Stobi before continuing to Demir Kapija for a wine tasting.
+Then journey south into North Macedonia for a visit of the site of Stobi before continuing to Demir Kapija for a wine tasting.
 Overnight in Demir Kapija.

 Overnight in Popova Kula, Demir Kapija

 Niš is the second largest town in Serbia and is most famous as the birthplace of Constantine the Great.
 It is situated in the Nišava valley, near the spot where it joins the Južna Morava River.
 This is one of the most important Balkan and European traffic lines along which people, goods and armies moved.
 Known as the 'Via Militaris' in Roman and Byzantine periods and the 'Constantinople road' in the Middle Ages and the period of Turkish rule, these roads still represent major European traffic arteries.
 Niš is one of the oldest cities in the Balkans, and has been considered a gateway between the East and the West since ancient times.
 There is abundant archaeological evidence that Niš was inhabited even in prehistoric times.
 The city was named after the Nišava River, which was called Navissos by the Celtic inhabitants of the town.
 Each new conqueror gave the town a new name: Roman Naissus, Byzantine Nysos, Slovene Niš, or German Nissa.

 Visit the ruins of Stobi, one of the largest ancient towns in North Macedonia.
 It was built just before the rule of Philip II, father of Alexander the Great, in the early Hellenic period.
 Stobi is located on the crossorads of two important roads - via Axius, which ran North-South, and Via Egnatia, which ran East-West from the Adriatic to the Aegean coasts.
 It had beautiful basilicas, palaces, remains and some wonderful mosaics that can still be seen today.